sitedata/checklyhq.com/site/content/docs/dashboards/_index.md

 Any DNS provider will have the option to easily add CNAME records.
 For example, on AWS Route 53 this looks like this.

 ![add cname to DNS provider](/docs/images/dashboards/aws_cname.png)

+> **SSL/TLS encryption is automatically provisioned** for all dashboards on a custom domain on the first request to that domain.
+This initial request might take a bit longer.